fbpx

 Take a frosty bird-watching walk around the wetlands and ponds at the Fountain Creek Nature Center.
 Then warm up inside with fun exhibits for the kids to explore.
 Hike on your own, or check out their events calendar for kid-friendly hikes and guided outdoor adventures.

 Looking for a challenging alternative?
 The nearby Red Mountain Trail in Manitou offers about 1,000 feet of elevation gain in just over a mile.
-And on the north side, the Stanley Canyon Trail on the U.S. Air Force Academy will send you up a rugged, difficult 1,400 feet in 2.1 miles.
+And on the north side of town, the Stanley Canyon Trail on the U.S. Air Force Academy will send you up a rugged, difficult 1,400 feet in 2.1 miles.

 Red Rock Canyon Open Space offers excellent hiking trails all around, but the Upper and Lower Dog Loops give Fido unfenced, off-leash room to roam.
 The easiest access is from the Mesa Trail on the east end of the lower parking lot.